Skip to contents

 Layout fluidPage(), sidebarLayout() bslib (page_sidebar(), card())

-The core shift: flatten your reactive graph into tool functions.
-Each connected group of inputs → reactives → outputs becomes a single tool that accepts inputs as arguments and returns outputs as a named list.
+The work of converting an app is flattening your reactive graph into tool functions.
+Each connected group of inputs → reactives → outputs becomes a single tool that takes the inputs as arguments and returns the outputs as a named list.

 Step 1: Identify inputs and outputs